gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS App](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-new-app.png)

 ### Add Create Reservation Intent
 The next step is to add the **Intents** that our app will be trained to interpret.
-For the purposes of this lab, we will be creating a single **Intent** which will recognize requests to create a restaurant reservation.
+For the purposes of this lab, we will be creating a single *Create Reservation* **Intent**.

-Click the *Create New Intent* button and set the intent name to *Create Reservation*
+Click the *Create New Intent* button and set the **intent** name to *Create Reservation*

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-create-intent.png)

-The following screen is where we train our intent to understand different variations of how users might ask for a reservation.
+The following screen is where we train our **intent** to understand different variations of how users might ask for a reservation.
+We'll come back to this in a moment.

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-new-intent.png)